Cammin/CamLib/README.md

 ## Features
   - Extension methods
-  - Simple save/load system
-  - Simple audio system
+  - Save/load system
-  - AudioClip field play-stop buttons
-  - Sprite field Pixel-Perfect checkerboard inspector preview
-  - MinMax field attribute
+  - Audio pooler
     - Bool2 data type

+  - Attributes
-  - More Color options
+    - MinMax
-  - SpriteLayerAttribute (TODO)
+    - ReadOnly
-  - ReadOnlyAttribute
+    - SortingOrder

   - Utility Components
     - Singleton
     - Simple Application closer

+  - AudioClip field play-stop buttons
+  - Sprite field Pixel-Perfect checkerboard inspector preview
+  - MinMax field attribute
+  - Colors

 ## Disclaimer
-- The API could change at any moments notice.
-But *should* be relatively stable/unchanged.
+- The API could and will change at any moments notice.
-- This package will update the supported unity version at any moment's notice, but will usually stay up to date with the latest tech stream.
+- This package will change the supported unity version at any moment's notice, but will usually stay up to date with the latest tech stream.
 - In most cases, older Unity versions should work, but are not actively supported.